A doctor of dubious distinctions

 ISLAMABAD: He claims to be one of the highest qualified orthopaedic and spinal surgeons of Pakistan, and many agree, but he has also been on the wanted list of US for healthcare fraud and medical malpractices since he fled from there to escape a trial.

-His licence has been suspended by Pakistan Medical and Dental Council (PMDC) whereas Punjab Healthcare Commission (PHC) is considering action against the elite hospital for allowing him to continue practice.

 A notice has already been served and the hospital is dilly-dallying the response as it didn't submit response on a couple of times.
-The PHC has also taken a notice on a complaint about the death of a patient, herself a doctor, due to the “poor clinical judgment, incompetence and negligence” of Dr Durrani, alleges the family predominantly comprising of physicians.
+The PHC has also taken a notice on a complaint about the death of a patient, herself a doctor, due to the “poor clinical judgment, incompetence and negligence” of Dr Durrani, alleges family which is predominantly of physicians.

+This reporting is part of the Implant Files, an ICIJ-led investigation into the medical device industry and regulations.
+Readers can share their stories here.

 There is a corruption trial pending against Dr Durrani in US.
 The charges were investigated by Ryan Houston, Special Agent with US Department of Health and Human Services.
 Included among them were healthcare fraud, allowing unauthorised persons to write prescriptions in his absence and conducted medically unnecessary surgeries.
 He had the privilege to work at five different hospitals at different times which was withdrawn.
 One of them, the West Chester Hospital, had to pay $4.1 million in terms of damages for billing two insurance companies for unnecessary surgeries done by Dr Durrani.